chuckcoughlin/bert/docs/architecture.md

 The *iCub* main project repository is at: https://github.com/robotology/icub-main.
 At its core, *iCub* uses Yet Another Robot Platform [(YARP)](http://www.yarp.it/).

-The bulk of this document addresses various design issues and approaches to their solutions.
+The bulk of this document addresses various design issues and approaches to their solutions (or lack thereof).

 ***
 ## Table of Contents <a id="table-of-contents"/>